 Ruby Nelda Perez

-Ruby Nelda Perez is considered one of the most talented and acclaimed Chicana theatre performance artists in the nation.
+Ruby Nelda Perez is considered one of the most talented and acclaimed Chicana theater performance artists in the nation.
 She is recognized for her solo performances, where she enchants, captivates, and delights audiences with her insightful portrayals of unforgettable characters.
-For over 30 years her performances have taken her from labor camps and prisons, to such prestigious venues as Lincoln Center, and the Whitney Museum in New York.
+For over 30 years her performances have taken her from labor camps and prisons, to such prestigious venues as Lincoln Center and the Whitney Museum in New York.
 In 1999, the San Antonio Theatre Coalition awarded her with the Living Legend Award and in 2008 she was designated an NEA American Masterpieces touring artist.
 Ruby Nelda tours with two one-woman shows entitled "Dona Rosita's Jalapeno Kitchen" and "Rosita’s Day of the Dead."
 These two bilingual comedies have been called "irresistible and irreverent."
-Surrounded by her piles of chilies, Ruby Nelda Perez dishes out plenty of laughs with some philosophical advice on the side.
+Surrounded by her piles of chiles, Ruby Nelda Perez dishes out plenty of laughs with some philosophical advice on the side.
 Rollicking laughter, heartfelt stories, and cultural pride ensue as Rosita cooks up flavorful food and stories.
+Photo by JPina.

 Ruby Nelda Perez

-3243 W. Ashby Place
+3243 W. Ashby Pl.

 San Antonio, TX 78228

 public performance/concert $1,000 - $3,000

 school performance $500 - $1,500